 Claire strongly believes that female leaders are the ultimate solution to pretty much every problem that ever existed.
 Born in sunny England, she grew up in South Asia, and, like most of her friends, studied abroad in the U.S. where she spent fours years analyzing the gender inequality, feminized poverty and violent conflict she witnessed during her childhood in Nepal.
 She gets unreasonably excited whenever women’s rights, South Asia and cupcakes are mentioned.
-Claire has been advising Women LEAD with its work since June 2011 and has found it to be one of the most manic and glorious experiences of her life.

 Sonu led the implementation of our programs and trained over 1,000 adolescents through the LEAD Course and the School Leadership Program for seven years.
 She helped start Women LEAD in 2010, and has been instrumental in the development and direction of its programs.
 She holds a Bachelor’s Degree in Business Administration from Tribhuvan University’s Public Youth Campus.

-Suju is Women LEAD’s Program Manager and did her Master’s in Conflict, Peace and Development Studies from Tribhuvan University.
+Suju is Women LEAD’s Senior Program Manager and did her Master’s in Conflict, Peace and Development Studies from Tribhuvan University.
 Before coming to Women LEAD, she worked at Dristi Nepal, a nonprofit dedicated to reducing the stigma and discrimination surrounding former female drug users by giving them the skills to be economically independent.
 Suju considers herself a liberal feminist and believes that the gender gap can only be solved by giving women access to all the opportunities that men have, as well as having men join hand in hand to overcome gender inequality.
 She aspires to see a nation where education and opportunities do not differ for men and women.

 Rosha holds a Master’s degree in Development Studies from Kathmandu University School of Arts.
 She has more than three years of experience working in the areas of agriculture, livelihood, and women’s empowerment.
 She also brings an experience of working for the women conflict survivors of the Nepal’s 10 years long armed conflict.
 She believes women can achieve their dreams and goals to make the world a better place for living, if given equal opportunity.